4RO: Commencement

 The station was launched on 2 July 1932 and was the second station in Rockhampton – the first being 4RK, now ABC Capricornia.
 The opening of 4RO resulted in Rockhampton being the first regional city in Queensland, to have two radio stations on the air.

 Coverage of races and football were among the first items to be featured on 4RO's earliest transmissions on 2 July 1932.
 The station was officially opened that night by Rockhampton Mayor, Thomas Joseph Lee.

 In 1953, new transmitters of two kilowatts were built at Pink Lily, on the outskirts of Rockhampton.

 The 4RO studio at 110 Victoria Parade was officially opened by Rockhampton Mayor Rex Pilbeam on 18 August 1970.
 In 1982, 4RO opened a new transmission site at Port Alma, south of Rockhampton, that started transmitting a power of five kilowatts.
 The old transmitter at Pink Lily is now used by 4RO's Gladstone based sister station 4CC to broadcast their Rockhampton service on 1584 AM.
 In 1979, 4RO employed a staff of 24 employees.

-In 1996, 4RO was bought by Reg Grundy's RG Capital Radio.
+In 1996, 4RO was bought by RG Capital.

 After successfully bidding for an FM licence, RG Capital launched an FM radio station in Rockhampton called Sea FM, which was added to RG Capital's existing network of Sea FM stations across Queensland and New South Wales.
 The new Sea FM studios were set up inside the 4RO building in Victoria Parade.
 The original intention for the creation of Sea FM was to use it as a sister-station to 4RO enabling the two stations to cater for two different age demographics with 4RO's programming slightly changed for an older audience, while Sea FM offered a more youth orientated format to attract younger listeners.

 At the same time 4RO's new sister station was launched, RG Capital rival DMG Regional Radio also launched a local Hot FM into Central Queensland.

 Hot FM Central Queensland was also a youth-orientated station, designed to attract the younger listeners that didn't listen to DMG's AM station in Gladstone, 4CC.
 Unlike 4CC which had its studio in Gladstone, DMG initially established a local Hot FM studio in Rockhampton to broadcast a local breakfast show and to emphasise the rivalry between the two new FM stations who were both fighting to attract a similar demographic.